-Throughout 2017 Ballina Shire Council will be acting on the Coastal Zone Management Plan to improve the Shaws Bay precinct for the health of the ecosystem and our community.
+Ballina Shire Council has embarked on a series of actions from the Coastal Zone Management Plan to improve the Shaws Bay precinct for the health of the ecosystem and our community.

 Shaws Bay is the body of water that was formed when the northern training wall of the Richmond River was constructed near the river entrance at Ballina.

 The bay comprises part of the former river course and exchanges water with the main river every day.
 It is a popular spot for leisure activities such as picnicking, swimming, snorkelling, canoeing and walking.

 The area is very scenic and the landform varies from gently sloping beaches to a steep sandy escarpment which retains littoral rainforest species.
 The seagrasses in the bay are regarded as some of the best in northern NSW and provide a wonderful environment for safe snorkelling.

 Protecting the health of the bay and providing community access

 As you may have observed in recent months, Ballina Shire Council has been undertaking a variety of foreshore and amenity improvement works around Shaws Bay.
 These projects are part of the implementation of the Shaws Bay Coastal Zone Management Plan which was formally certified and gazetted by the NSW government in 2016.

 Ballina Shire Council will progressively work through these actions, and has identified the following works to progress (see factsheets below for more information).